vlachoudis/DetectPhone/README.md

 The problem
 ===========
-In my work at CERN have set on my linux desktop to start the screen saver locked with password after 1min of inactivity.
+In my work I have set my linux desktop to start the screen saver locked with password after 1 min of inactivity.
 Many times per day I have to leave my office, which immediately locks the computer.
 When I return I have to type in my password... which becomes somehow annoying :)